bkamapantula/bkamapantula.github.io/_posts/2020-07-19-sentry-onpremise.md

 ## Missing aspects

 1. SSL configuration
+W
-We installed SSL using EFF's [certbot](https://certbot.eff.org/) and configured to work with the endpoint.
+e installed SSL using EFF's [certbot](https://certbot.eff.org/) and configured to work with the endpoint.
 Redo the Sentry integration test and make sure everything works well.

 Testing from a secure application will be tricky as endpoints from unsecured (self-hosted sentry, in this case) won't load.

 There is a [WIP pull request](https://github.com/getsentry/onpremise/pull/558) to document this behavior.
 So, we should expect smoother SSL configuration sooner or later.

 2. Better README

 Personally, I think the [Setup section](https://github.com/getsentry/onpremise#setup) in the README can be structured better with sub-sections on the recommended changes to each of the files: `config.yml`, `sentry.conf.py` and `.env`

 3. sentry-cli vs onpremise

 Our infrastructure specialist, Sagar, had questions on the differences between sentry-cli vs onpremise.
 While I skimmed through the docs several months ago, we couldn't precisely find them on the docs.

 # Next steps